History of Neonatal-Perinatal Medicine COMMITTEE

 To prospectively record key events of Neonatal-Perinatal Medicine and to document the history of the Section on Perinatal Pediatrics and to educate section membership regarding the history of Perinatal-Neonatal Medicine

-Oral History Project - These archives comprise the oral histories, obtained through personal interviews of key personnel in the field of Neonatal Perinatal Medicine.
-Larry and Carol Gartner have commenced this project and to date 15 oral histories have been completed with Murdina Desmond, L Joseph Butterfield and Louis Gluck already published and two more close to being published.
-Initial interviews were transcribed.
-Future recordings will all be digital.
+These newly-updated archives comprise the oral histories, obtained through personal interviews of key personnel in the field of Neonatal Perinatal Medicine.
+Larry and Carol Gartner have commenced this project and, to date, 15 oral history interviews have been conducted and transcribed.
+All future recordings will be digital.
 Once North American interviews have been completed, the Gartners, Dr. Avroy Fanaroff, and others on the Section History Committee will begin to interview neonatologists in the United Kingdom and Europe.